-Product Safety have gained significant importance within the global automotive industry during the last few years.
+Product Safety has gained significant importance within the global automotive industry during the last few years.
 The numbers of re-calls were 4-times as high in 2016 as they were in 2006.
-The impact of those re-calls to manufacturing companies is devastating.
-Newspapers regularly report about major re-calls in the automotive sector, in which even small product defects led to a global disaster.
-During a re-call companies not only have to face direct costs but also damages to the brand image.
-Furthermore, there are severe penal risks for acting negligent or on intentional purpose.
+The impact of those re-calls on manufacturing companies is devastating.
+Newspapers regularly report about major recalls in the automotive sector, in which even small product defects led to a global disaster.
+During a re-call, companies not only have to face direct costs but also damages to the brand image.
+Furthermore, there are severe penal risks for acting negligently or on intentional purpose.
 Observing the increased numbers of re-calls, one might think that products became a lot more unsafe in recent years.
-The actual cause can rather be found in the occurrence of more strict legal requirements with ewp licence melbourne, increasingly stricter authority- activities and the validity of different legal requirements in different countries.
+The actual cause can rather be found in the occurrence of more strict legal requirements, increasingly stricter authority- activities, and the validity of different legal requirements in different countries.
 Accordingly, organizations have to follow more different and more strict external requirements, while at the same time authorities are way more active and globally interlinked than in the past.
 In parallel to this development, global automotive manufactures are urged to handle a constantly increasing degree of complexity.
-This is mainly caused by an increased variety of parts that are being produced and handled, the increasing amount and difficulties of internal and external interfaces in a global production network and the increased manufacturing complexity.
-Although organizations are facing this higher complexity and the stricter legal requirements, they still have to fulfill customer‘s expectations towards safety and quality.
-Customers do not accept a lack of quality and neither they would accept any unsafe products at any time, that’s why many companies are investing into marketing and marketing research to know exactly what the clients want, and some even will Buy instagram followers to have a bigger client database.
+This is mainly caused by an increased variety of parts that are being produced and handled, the increasing amount and difficulties of internal and external interfaces in a global production network, and the increased manufacturing complexity.
+Although organizations are facing this higher complexity and stricter legal requirements, they still have to fulfill customer‘s expectations towards safety and quality.
+Customers do not accept a lack of quality and neither they would accept any unsafe products at any time, that’s why many companies are investing in marketing and marketing research to know exactly what the clients want, and some even will Buy Instagram followers to have a bigger client database.
 A recent survey showed, that safety and quality are rated as the two most relevant factors for customers during their vehicle selection process in today’s time as well as in a 25-year forecast.
-Safety and quality represents a key to market success within the global automotive industry.
+Safety and quality represent a key to market success within the global automotive industry.
 Due to the severe risks of product liability and the high degree of complexity, organizations need to be aware of, which of their processes in the value creation chain have an impact on the safety of their products.
-With this knowledge, they are able to install appropriate measures that ensure the conformity of processes and products and thereby contribute to an improved Product safety and minimized liability risks.
-Aurora auto accident lawyers make sure that the legal requirements are met.
+With this knowledge, they are able to install appropriate measures that ensure the conformity of processes and products and thereby contribute to improved Product safety and minimized liability risks.

 Definition of product Safety

-IATF defines Product Safety as ” standards relating to the design and manufacturing of products to ensure they do not represents harm or hazards to customers“.
+IATF defines Product Safety as ” standards relating to the design and manufacturing of products to ensure they do not represent harm or hazards to customers“.
 Product Safety represents a subset of quality.
 ISO 9000 defines Quality as the degree to which a set of inherent characteristics fulfills the requirements.
 The mentioned characteristics can thereby be considered as many different and numerous aspects.
 This includes for instance things like appearance or sustainability.
-Eventually, it is always the customer that judges about the quality of a product or service.
+Eventually, it is always the customer that judges the quality of a product or service.
 The special thing with the quality-characteristic safety is that no customer would ever accept any compromises and therefore always expects its complete fulfillment.
-The Product safety can be termed as “Reliability in regard to safety relevant defects”.
-Resulting in the logic that safety relevant defects furthermore are considered as all defects that may result in a danger to humans participating in the traffic.
-Beside the organizational framework, the activities within the product creation process have a direct impact on the safety of the product.
+Product safety can be termed as “Reliability in regard to safety-relevant defects”.
+Resulting in the logic that safety-relevant defects furthermore are considered as all defects that may result in a danger to humans participating in the traffic.
+Besides the organizational framework, the activities within the product creation process have a direct impact on the safety of the product.

-It is required that the organization must have documented processes for the management of product-safety related products and manufacturing processes.
-The documented process must include if applicable identification by the organization of statutory and regulatory product-safety requirements.
-The documented process must include if applicable customer notification of requirements in identification of statutory and regulatory product – safety requirements.
+It is required that the organization must have documented processes for the management of product-safety-related products and manufacturing processes.
+The documented process must include if applicable identification by the organization of statutory and regulatory product safety requirements.
+The documented process must include if applicable customer notification of requirements in the identification of statutory and regulatory product – safety requirements.
 The documented process must include if applicable special approvals for design FMEA.
-The documented process must include if applicable identification of product safely-related characteristics.
-The documented process must include if applicable identification and controls of safety-related characteristics of product and at the point of manufacture.
+The documented process must include if applicable identification of product safety-related characteristics.
+The documented process must include if applicable identification and controls of safety-related characteristics of the product and at the point of manufacture.
 The documented process must include if applicable special approval of control plans and process FMEAs.
 The documented process must include if applicable reaction plans.
-It must be deﬁned responsibilities, definition of escalation process and flow of information, including top management, and customer notiﬁcation.
-The documented process must include training identiﬁed by the organization or customer lor personnel involved in product—safety related products and associated manufacturing processes.
-The documented process must include changes of product or process shall be approved prior to implementation including evaluation of potential effects on product safety from process and product changes.
-The documented process must include transfer of requirements with regard to product safety throughout the supply chain, including customer designated sources.
-It must included product traceability by manufactured lot (at a minimum) throughout the supply chain.
+It must be deﬁned responsibilities, the definition of the escalation process, and the flow of information, including top management, and customer notiﬁcation.
+The documented process must include training identiﬁed by the organization or customer or personnel involved in product—safety-related products and associated manufacturing processes.
+The documented process must include changes of product or process shall be approved prior to implementation including evaluation of potential effects on product safety from the process and product changes.
+The documented process must include the transfer of requirements with regard to product safety throughout the supply chain, including customer-designated sources.
+It must include product traceability by manufactured lot (at a minimum) throughout the supply chain.
 It must also include The documented process must include if applicable lessons learned for new product introduction.

 NOTE: Special approval is an additional approval by the function (typically the customer) that is responsible to approve such documents with safety—related content.

 The new clause titled Product Safety requires a documented process for the management of product safety.
 This clause defines 13 normative elements that must be included in the documented product safety process.
-These 13 requirements include identification of product safety characteristics, inclusion of safety characteristics with approvals in design and process FMEAs, control of safety characteristics at the point of manufacturer with documentation in control plans with specific reaction plans, and defined responsibilities for product safety management including the definition of an escalation process and flow of information, including top management, and customer notification.
-Additionally, those personnel involved in product safety related processes will have specific training.
-The new standard also requires identification and review of safety targets as part of the product design inputs.
+These 13 requirements include identification of product safety characteristics, the inclusion of safety characteristics with approvals in design and process FMEAs, control of safety characteristics at the point of the manufacturer with documentation in control plans with specific reaction plans, and defined responsibilities for product safety management including the definition of an escalation process and flow of information, including top management, and customer notification.
+Additionally, that personnel involved in product safety-related processes will have specific training.
+The new standard also requires the identification and review of safety targets as part of the product design inputs.
 Work instructions are required to include rules for operator safety.
-Product identification and traceability has been expanded to ensure clear start and stop points for the product received by the customer or in the field that may contain quality and/or safety related nonconformities with the same requirements extended to externally provided products with safety/regulatory characteristics.
+Product identification and traceability has been expanded to ensure the clear start and stop points for the product received by the customer or in the field that may contain quality and/or safety-related nonconformities with the same requirements extended to externally provided products with safety/regulatory characteristics.
 The IATF stated this requirement was strengthened to support industry lessons learned related to field issues.
-Control of reworked product is a new requirement in the rev 2016 standard.
-Within this new clause, the organization is required to obtain approval from the customer prior to commencing rework of any the safety and regulatory characteristics related to the product.
-Disposition of Nonconforming product is another scope expansion of the new standard requiring product not meeting safety and regulatory requirements to be scrapped and rendered unusable prior to disposal.
+Control of reworked products is a new requirement in the rev 2016 standard.
+Within this new clause, the organization is required to obtain approval from the customer prior to commencing rework of any safety and regulatory characteristics related to the product.
+Disposition of Nonconforming products is another scope expansion of the new standard requiring products not meeting safety and regulatory requirements to be scrapped and rendered unusable prior to disposal.
 Lastly, the management review inputs are required to include a review of actual field failures and their impact on safety or the environment.
-The justification given by the IATF for expansion of these requirements was to address current and emerging issues the automotive industry is facing related to product and process safety.
-While some of these changes are incorporating present customer specific requirements, others are clearly intended to drive increased awareness of safety related issues throughout the automotive supply chain.
+The justification given by the IATF for the expansion of these requirements was to address current and emerging issues the automotive industry is facing related to product and process safety.
+While some of these changes are incorporating present customer-specific requirements, others are clearly intended to drive increased awareness of safety-related issues throughout the automotive supply chain.
 The following 13 elements need to be included in the documented product safety process.
-Speaking of safety, you always have to be careful out on the road, but if you end up in an accident, then make sure you are covered by One Sure Insurance.

 - Statutory and regulatory requirements for product safety – the organization needs to identify all legal and other requirements related to product safety.
 This can include the methods of identification and review of this information.